Netiquette: Our Online Communication Policy

-This netiquette policy was elaborated for all of our social media platforms in order to create a convivial sharing space.
-We invite you to familiarize yourself with it.
-Through our social media, we want to encourage a free exchange of ideas and comments.
+This netiquette policy was developed for all our social media platforms in order to create a congenial sharing space.
+We invite you to read it.
+Through our social media channels, we want to encourage a free exchange of ideas and comments.
 All messages about arts and culture in Canada and around the world are welcome.

-In order to foster rich, respectful, and constructive dialogue while maintaining a safe and respectful space, we reserve the right to monitor, edit, hide, or remove comments or content that are:
+In order to foster rich, respectful and constructive dialogue while also maintaining a safe and respectful space, we reserve the right to monitor, edit, hide or remove comments or content that:

-Any point of view expressed on Council’s social media may not necessarily be that of the Canada Council for the Arts, its board or employees.
-The Council is not responsible for comments or content posted by its followers and disclaims any liability that may arise from them.
+The views expressed on the Canada Council for the Arts’ social media channels may not necessarily be those of the Canada Council, its board or employees.
+The Canada Council is not responsible for comments or content posted by its followers and disclaims any liability that may arise from followers’ content.

-We reserve the right to update this netiquette policy at any time entirely at our discretion and without notice.
+The Council reserves the right to update this netiquette policy at any time, entirely at its discretion and without notice.

-If you wish to make a complaint about something you’ve seen on Council’s social media, please contact the Canada Council’s Public Relations and Social Media Team at firstname.lastname@example.org.
-You may also contact the Council’s Public Complaints Office at email@example.com.
+If you wish to make a complaint about something you’ve seen on the Canada Council’s social media channels, please contact the Canada Council’s Communications and Engagement team, at firstname.lastname@example.org.
+You can also contact the Canada Council’s public feedback team at email@example.com.

 Thank you for being part of our social media community!
 We love sharing this space with you.